 The function of the foot is 3 fold.
 The foot is able to stiffen in response to force placed upon it, to adapt to uneven terrain, and to absorb shock.
 The orientation and attachments of the plantar fascia allow it to be an integral part of the functioning of the foot and low it to be so accommodating during gait and weight-bearing.

-What are plantar fasciitis and heel pain?
+What is plantar fasciitis and heel pain?

 Plantar fasciitis is the abnormal inflammation of the plantar fascia tissue on the underside of the foot.
 The insertion point to the calcaneus is the main focus of this.
 The main causes of mechanical plantar fasciitis are related to poor control of the foot during weight-bearing.